BenjaminDoran/motif-paper/sections/paper-methodology.md

 ## Applying to Differently Aligned Motifs

 Due to how SNE is calculated, UniDip is heavily reliant on the alignment of sequences to be able to measure nucleotide conservation.
-Even a misalignment of few nucleotides can obfuscate our entropy calculations.
+Even a misalignment of few nucleotides can obfuscate the entropy calculations.
 Thus, misaligning motifs is the largest challenge in applying UniDip to motif discovery.
 For reference, compare the below SNE plots that show data sets of 20 sequences, in one we have added a random +/-5bp misalignment the other has perfect alignment.

 ![](./imgs/maskedMotifMisaligned.png)